 The transform selection and signaling scheme is the same in all described tests and can be summarized as following:

 The transform is selected among a set of 5 predefined transform candidates for each TU.
 Each of the transform candidates specifies a primary horizontal transform, a primary vertical transform, and a non-separable secondary transform (which may also be equal to the identity transform).
 The ordered list of transform candidates depends on the block size and the prediction mode.
 The transform chosen is signaled as follows: When cbf is equal to 1, a flag is transmitted which specifies whether the first transform in the candidate list is used.
 When this flag is equal to 1, the following applies: If the number of non-zero transform coefficient levels is greater than a threshold, another syntax element is transmitted which indicates the transform candidate used; otherwise, the second transform candidate of the list is used.

+There is no extra signaling for chroma transformations.
+All chroma primary transforms are DCT-2.
+If the associated luma transform block is transformed using a secondary transform, the same secondary transform index also applies for the chroma transform blocks.

 Tests: